Subnet Calculator

 The network address is the first address in a subnet (all host bits set to 0).
 It identifies the subnet itself and appears in routing tables — no device can be assigned this address.
 The broadcast address is the last address in the subnet (all host bits set to 1).
 Packets sent to the broadcast address are delivered to every host on that subnet simultaneously.
 Both are unusable as individual host addresses, which is why a /24 has only 254 usable hosts despite having 256 total addresses.

 VLSM allows a network to be divided into subnets of different sizes rather than using a single uniform mask.
 For example, you can allocate a /30 (4 addresses, 2 usable) for a point-to-point link between routers, a /28 (16 addresses, 14 usable) for a small server cluster, and a /24 (256 addresses, 254 usable) for a large office LAN — all carved from the same larger block.
-Modern routing protocols like OSPF, EIGRP, and BGP carry the subnet mask with every route advertisement, making VLSM the standard approach for efficient IP address utilisation.
+Modern routing protocols like OSPF, EIGRP, and BGP carry the mask with every route advertisement, making VLSM the standard approach for efficient IP address utilisation.

 Two addresses in every IPv4 subnet are reserved by the IP protocol: the first address (network address) identifies the subnet in routing tables, and the last address (broadcast address) is used to reach all hosts on the subnet at once.
 The only exceptions are /31 subnets (RFC 3021), where both addresses are usable because there are only two hosts and no need for a broadcast domain, and /32, which is a single host route where the address is the host itself.